jessicaSz/jessicaSz/README.md

 ### Hi there 👋, my name is Jessi
 #### I am a professional game developer.

-I would love to become an iOS developer one day!

 Skills: Unity, C#, C++, Git, Swift, SwiftUI

 - 🔭 I’m currently working on The Lightbringer